chatwoot/docs/docs/contributing-guide/tests/cypress.md

 ### Using Docker (option 2)

-Follow the [docker set up guide](/docs/contributing-guide/environment-setup/docker) until the build images step.
+Follow the [docker set up guide](/docs/contributing-guide/environment-setup/docker) until you the build images.

 #### Change the Rails Environment
 Open `docker-compose.yaml` and update all the `RAILS_ENV` values from `development` to `test`